 The issue of pornography and its devastating impacts has certainly gained wider attention in our culture.
 From the pulpit to the blogosphere, we’re hearing more and more conversations about how porn harms people.
 But a serious Christian documentary film confronting the objectification and emotional and spiritual enslavement perpetuated by the porn industry is a fresh missional approach.

-Not only is the Seeds of Fire film project a new way to spread awareness of sexual brokenness, but it’s a unique way to share the Gospel.“This is also a new outreach venture for the Lutheran Church,” Weiss told me over the phone.
+“This is also a new outreach venture for the Lutheran Church,” Weiss told me over the phone.
 “But I am especially pleased to see how many other churches have rallied to this project.
 We now have Baptist, Reformed, Catholic, and non-denominational churches working together to promote sexual and spiritual wholeness in this area.”

 According to Weiss, primary funding for The Seeds of Fire Community Engagement comes from the Lutheran Church Missouri Synod’s “Stand With Your Community” grant.
 Over 500 applications were submitted to the grant program, Weiss said, and only 55 projects were awarded.
 Other funding for the film series project comes from local churches, sponsorships, and individual gifts.